 M&S is also planning to raise pounds 400m from the sale and securitisation of non-trading properties.
 This will include the sale of the Gyle shopping centre near Edinburgh and the possible securitisation of the lease on its Baker Street headquarters.
 No sales of store freeholds are planned at present, though they have not been ruled out.

 M&S needs to raise the funds to boost cash flow and help support the dividend payments.
 The interim dividend of 3.7p is not covered by interim earnings of just 2.1p.
 M&S would not comment on whether the final dividend payment would be cut.

 The comments accompanied a dreadful set of interim figures which saw half-year profits fall from pounds 337m to pounds 193m if exceptional items are excluded.
 UK profits fell from pounds 261m to pounds 145m and the businesses in Europe, America and the Far East all recorded losses.

 UK clothing sales were down by 12 per cent on an underlying basis on the same period last year.
 In October, sales of general merchandise were down by 0.4 per cent on last year on a like-for-like basis.
 Food sales were up by 0.9 per cent.

 SG Securities cut its full-year profit forecast to pounds 525m and put a new 250p price target on the shares.
 The stock closed 5p lower at 278p yesterday.
 Nick Bubb, SG Securities' retail analyst, said: "They are running hard to stand still."

-There was no update on the search for a new chairman to replace Sir Richard Greenbury.
-Recent speculation has suggested that, contrary to earlier expectations, M&S is looking to appoint a full-time executive chairman.
+There was no update on the search for a new chairman to replace Sir Richard Greenbury, who bowed out earlier this year.